Do Garmin Watches Track Blood Pressure? (2023 Updated)

 There are two primary reasons behind the disbar of blood pressure features in Garmin watches.

-Garmin targets a specific group of people for marketing.
+Garmin watches targets a specific group of people for marketing.
 Like people who love trekking in the mountains, and going on adventurous tracks, runners and outdoor enthusiasts are primary buyers of Garmin gadgets.

 2- Making a Blood Pressure Smartwatch Is Not A Easy Job